Kotlin/KEEP/proposals/scripting-support.md

 ```
 This would also allows the developer to control the lifetime of the scripting host.

-In some specific cases it is desired to perform additional action between compilation and actual evaluation of the
+In cases then there is more control needed for the compilation and evaluation process, the direct use of the script
-script, e.g. verify the compiled script.
-In this case, the usage may look like:
+compiler and evaluator could be desirable:
 ```
-val scriptingHost = KotlinScriptingHost(configurationParams...)
+val scriptCompiler = KotlinScriptCompiler(configurationParams...)
-val compiledScript = scriptingHost.compile(File("path/to/script.kts"), compilationConfiguration)
+val compiledScript = scriptCompiler.invoke(File("path/to/script.kts), compilationConfiguration)
-// do some verification, and if it succeeds scriptingHost(compiledScript, evaluationConfiguration)
+val scriptEvaluator = KotlinScriptEvaluator(configurationParams...)
+val evaluationResult = scriptEvaluator.invoke(compiledScript, evaluationConfiguration)
 ```
-This snipped provides also an example of passing specific parameters to the evaluation, which should be supported for
-the simpler usages as well.
-And also in this form the compiled script could be evaluated more than once.
+In addition in this case the compiled script could be evaluated more than once.

 #### More control